debsouryadatta/quantum/README.md

-# Quantum - AI-Powered Teammate Search
+# Quantum - Conversational AI Teammate Search

-An intelligent teammate matching system for hackathon builders.
-Find your perfect teammates using AI-powered semantic search.
+An intelligent conversational AI agent for finding hackathon teammates.
+Chat naturally with an AI that asks clarifying questions and finds the perfect matches using semantic and keyword search.
 Built at Devfolio Tryout.

 ## Features

-- 🤖 **AI-Powered Search** - Multi-agent system that understands intent and finds the best matches
+- 💬 **Conversational AI Agent** - Chat naturally with an AI that asks clarifying questions to understand your needs
-- 🔍 **Hybrid Search** - Combines semantic and keyword search for accurate results
+- 🔍 **Intelligent Search** - Uses RAG (semantic) search and keyword search tools to find the best matches
+- 📝 **Conversation History** - All your chats are saved.
+Review past conversations or continue where you left off
+- 🎯 **Smart Matching** - Results include match explanations showing why each builder fits your needs
 - 👤 **Smart Profiles** - Import from GitHub with AI analysis or fill manually
-- ⚡ **Fast Performance** - Sub-3 second search results
+- ⚡ **Fast Performance** - Get relevant matches in seconds
 - 🔐 **Authentication** - Secure user authentication with Clerk

 ## Quick Start